blongworth/python-oceanography-lesson/_episodes/10-conda.md

 >
 {: .callout}

-> ## Install the Python libraries required for this lesson
+> ## Install the Python libraries required for week 2
 >
 > Go ahead and install jupyter, xarray, cartopy and cmocean using either the Anaconda Navigator,
 > Bash Shell or Anaconda Prompt (Windows).